DarrenFitz/DataRepresentationProject2015/README.md

   { ... },
 ]
 ```
-To get all the names of the facilities using  the GET method might have a URl as follows:
+To get all the names of the facilities using the GET method might have a URl as follows.
 This URL returns back all of the names as opposed to all of the headings.

 *http://galwayfacilities.com/facilities/names*